Tom Lackey

 Thomas W. Lackey (born March 12, 1959) is an American teacher, law enforcement officer and politician currently serving in the California State Assembly.
-He is a Republican representing the 34th district, encompassing parts of Antelope Valley, Victor Valley, the San Bernardino Mountains, and the Mojave Desert including Barstow and Twentynine Palms to the Nevada state line.
-Prior to being elected to the state assembly, he served on the Palmdale Elementary School Board and the Palmdale City Council.
+He is a Republican representing the 34th district, encompassing parts of Antelope Valley, Victor Valley, the San Bernardino Mountains, and the High Desert including Barstow and Twentynine Palms to the Nevada state line.
+Prior to being elected to the State Assembly, he served on the Palmdale Elementary School Board and the Palmdale City Council.

 Background

 Tom Lackey grew up in the small town of Boron, California, where his father was a dentist.
 In high school, Lackey became an Eagle Scout and was active in student government.
 He later received a Bachelor's degree in Special Education from Utah State University after spending two years on an overseas missionary trip.
 After graduating, Lackey became an elementary school special education teacher.
 Eventually, Lackey would go from the classroom to a career in law enforcement, spending 28 years as an officer with the California Highway Patrol.

 Lackey began his career in local elected office as a Trustee for the Palmdale Elementary School Board.
 He later was elected to the Palmdale City Council in 2005.
 While a City Councilman, Lackey served as a city appointee to the California Contract Cities Association, the Antelope Valley Crime Task Force, Antelope Valley Transit Authority Board, and the Antelope Valley Human Relations Task Force.
 In 2012, Lackey ran for the California State Assembly, but was defeated in the primary by Lancaster City Councilman Ron Smith, who lost the general election in an upset.
 In 2014, Lackey was elected to the California State Assembly representing the 36th Assembly District.